microsoft/vscode-docs/docs/terminal/shell-integration.md

 - When a `git` subcommand fails with a similar command error, suggest to use the similar command(s)
 - When `git push` results in a suggestion to create a GitHub PR, suggest to open the link

-Quick fixes also supports [audio cues](https://code.visualstudio.com/docs/editor/accessibility#_audio-cues) for additional feedback when a quick fix is available.
+The quick fix feature also supports [audio cues](https://code.visualstudio.com/docs/editor/accessibility#_audio-cues) for additional feedback when a quick fix is available.

 ### Run recent command